credentials/credentials.github.io/proposals/irma-without-apdus.md

     The `irma_api_server` verifies the correctness of the commitments using the included zero-knowledge proofs.
 If they are valid, and if the appropriate attributes were correctly disclosed, then it computes the corresponding Camenisch-Lysyanskaya signatures for each of the credentials, and returns these to the token, in the form of a list of `IssueSignatureMessage`s.
-Finally, it notifies the identity provider of success.
 *   `DELETE /api/v2/issue/issueID`: If the session exists it is deleted, and the identity provider is informed of failure.

-### Questions

-* In order to prevent linkability through the expiry date, which is always disclosed, the server should divide up time into epochs.
-The actual validity date of the credential can then be rounded up from the requested expiry date to the boundary of such an epoch.
-Will the server do this implicitly, or should it only accept requests from the IP whose `expires` exactly matches an epoch boundary?
-* After the token receives the CL signatures and constructs the credentials, should it inform the `irma_api_server` of success or failure?
-Or perhaps it should just inform the `irma_api_server` of the fact that it is done, instead of a success/failure boolean, as it could otherwise send failure while it in fact did successfully obtain the credentials.
-* If the token sends such a message, then perhaps `irma_api_server` should not inform the IP immediately after giving the CL signatures to the token, but wait for this message from the token and forward that to the identity provider?

 # To do

-* Allow the identity provider to include a disclosure request in its request to the `irma_api_server`; the token then has to disclose the attributes from this disclosure request before it obtains the new credential.
-* Authentication between `irma_api_server` and the service provider and/or identity provider
+* Authentication between `irma_api_server` and the service provider